-Eric Morris, President
+Eric Morris, Past President

 Dr Eric Morris is Director of the La Trobe University Psychology Clinic, Melbourne, Australia.
 Until 2014 Eric worked in the United Kingdom as a consultant clinical psychologist at the South London and Maudsley NHS Trust, where he was the lead psychologist for early intervention for psychosis.
 For 10 years Eric taught and supervised on cognitive behavioural therapy for psychosis at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, and completed a PhD researching psychological flexibility and auditory hallucinations.
 His research group recently completed two trials on ACT groups for people recovering from psychosis and carers, along with investigating ACT vs mindfulness as workplace interventions.

 Eric has been practising ACT for over fifteen years, and is a highly experienced trainer and supervisor of therapists using contextual CBTs.
 He is a founding member and former chair for the Acceptance and Commitment Therapy Special Interest Group of the British Association for Behavioural and Cognitive Psychotherapies.
 Eric is co-editor of the textbook Acceptance and Commitment Therapy and Mindfulness for Psychosis, and co-author of the self-help guide, ACTivate Your Life: Using acceptance and mindfulness to build a life that is rich, fulfilling and fun.
 Eric is a co-author of the group